AnotherlandServer/anotherland/README.md

 ![Anotherland Logo](/images/anotherland-logo.jpg)

 ## Introduction
-Welcome to the Anotherland Server Emulator project, a community-driven initiative to resurrect the MMORPG, Otherland.
-This emulator aims to recreate the experience of Otherland by providing tools and instructions to set up and run your own server for the game.
+Welcome to the **Anotherland Server Emulator** project, a community-driven initiative to resurrect the MMORPG, *Otherland*.
+This emulator aims to recreate the experience of *Otherland* by providing tools and instructions to set up and run your own server for the game.

+Currently, the project is undergoing a major rewrite and is not yet playable.
+If you simply want to run a local instance of the server,
+you should check out the tag `v0.1.1` and follow the README there, or use the pre-compiled Docker image with the same name.

 ## Prerequisites
 Before you begin, ensure you have the following installed:
-- Rust 1.78.0-nightly
+- **Rust 1.85.0-nightly**
-- A legally acquired copy of the game (Otherland Next)
+- A legally acquired copy of the game (*Otherland Next*)
-- MongoDB
+- **MongoDB**

 ## Compilation
 Clone the repository to your local machine: